timeserieslab/tslab/README.md

-# RDII (Rainfall-Derived Infiltration and Inflow) Tool

-[RDII](https://www.wef.org/globalassets/assets-wef/direct-download-library/public/03---resources/wsec-2017-fs-001-rdii-modeling-fact-sheet---final.pdf) tool using Rust and WebAssembly.

-All analysis is done in the browser.
-No data is uploaded to a server.
+# Time Series Lab

+Analyse Time Series data in your browser.

-# work with the project
+# Working with the project

 Install Rust and WASM tools: